Skip to content

 \[\tilde{F^c} = (1 + \alpha) \odot F^c + \beta\]

-Differentiable 2D-Guided 3D Flow: Using 2D optical flow (MaskFlowNet) and metric depth (Metric3Dv2), pixels are back-projected into 3D points via perspective unprojection: \(P_1 = D_1 \cdot K^{-1} p_1\).
-Optical flow warps pixels to sub-pixel locations in the second frame, where depth is bilinearly sampled and back-projected to obtain \(P_2\), yielding dense 3D flow \((P_2 - P_1)\).
-The entire process is fully differentiable and end-to-end trainable.
-The 3D flow passes through 4 self-attention layers and is fused with the temporally modulated optical flow features to form the Time-Aware Flow Feature.
+Optical flow (MaskFlowNet) provides only pixel-level 2D displacement without scale.
+OpenVO lifts this to 3D using metric depth (Metric3Dv2): pixels are back-projected into 3D points \(P_1 = D_1 \cdot K^{-1} p_1\), and the optical flow is used to warp pixels to sub-pixel positions in the second frame.
+After bilinear sampling of depth and back-projection, \(P_2\) is obtained, yielding a dense 3D flow \((P_2 - P_1)\).
+This entire process is fully differentiable.
+The 3D flow is processed by 4 self-attention layers and fused with time-modulated flow features.

 Key Experimental Results